Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/05-Phase5-Threat-Attribution.md

         └── Vidar Stealer (observed in Orange Cyberdefense campaigns)
 ```

 The specific payload delivered to `DESKTOP-ET51AJO` depends on the campaign operator's configuration at time of execution.
-Our SHA-256 hash represents the MintsLoader Stage 2 PowerShell loader itself — not the final payload — so multiple downstream payload types can be associated with the same loader hash across different campaign batches.
+Our SHA-256 hash represents the MintsLoader Stage 2 PowerShell loader itself, not the final payload.
+Hence, multiple downstream payload types can be associated with the same loader hash across different campaign batches.

 ---